trivago/gollum/docs/src/gen/producer/awsS3.rst

 .. code-block:: yaml

-	This example will send all received message from all stream to S3 and create a own file for each stream:
+	This example sends all received messages from all streams to S3, creating a separate file for each stream:

 	 S3Out:
 	   Type: producer.AwsS3